hharcolezi/multi-freq-ldpy/README.md

 Multi-Freq-LDPy is a work in progress, and we expect to release new versions frequently, incorporating feedback and code contributions from the community.
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Contact
-For any question, please contact [Heber H. Arcolezi](https://hharcolezi.github.io/): heber.hwang-arcolezi [at] inria.fr
+For any question, please contact [Héber H. Arcolezi](https://hharcolezi.github.io/): heber.hwang-arcolezi [at] inria.fr

 ## Acknowledgments
    * The Local Hashing (LH) functions were adapted from the [pure-LDP](https://github.com/Samuel-Maddock/pure-LDP) package, which covers a wider range of frequency oracles for single-frequency estimation.